Display visibility and brightness in outdoor lighting

 - Display backlight and/or contrast is dim (particularly with transmissive instead of transflective displays).
 You may be able to manually adjust this setting to improve visibility.

 - Screen protector sheet is installed over the display.
-Crystal clear (glossy finish) protectors may cause undesired reflections or glare, while anti-glare (matte finish) protectors may allow less light to and from the display.
+Crystal clear (glossy finish) protectors may cause reflections or glare, while anti-glare (matte finish) protectors may allow less light to and from the display.
 Removing or swapping the screen protector may help.

 - Wearing polarized sunglasses (particularly when the polarization of the glasses aligns with the polarization of the display).
-Switching to different or non-polarized sun glasses may help.
-The display of the Mesa 3 and later Mesa 2 units work well with polarized sunglasses, or a polarized screen protector sheet may also be available, such as we provide for previous Mesa 2 units.
+Switching to different or non-polarized sunglasses may help.
+The display of the Mesa 3 and later Mesa 2 units work well with polarized sunglasses, or a polarized screen protector sheet may also be available, such as we provide for earlier Mesa 2 units.

 - The display controller is not behaving properly, requiring a Hard Reset (hold the Power button for a full count of 20 seconds) or extended power removal (pull battery pack(s) and wall charger for at least 20 minutes).

 - The display is damaged (such as extensive scratches), partially disconnected, or has a defect requiring repair or replacement.